 3) Zoom H2n Handy Recorder

-The Zoom H2n is a professional and high-end voice recorder that packed with lots of advanced and versatile features to adaptable for almost any types of recording environments.
-It is only portable voice recorder on the market currently that features 5 built-in microphones and 4 adjustable recording modes (X/Y, Mid-Side/A-B, 2-channel surround and 4-channel surround).
+The Zoom H2n is a professional and high-end voice recorder packed with lots of advanced and versatile features to adaptable for almost any type of recording environment.
+It is only a portable voice recorder on the market currently that features 5 built-in microphones and 4 adjustable recording modes (X/Y, Mid-Side/A-B, 2-channel surround, and 4-channel surround).

 Other advanced features such as Auto Gain, Auto-record, and Pre-record features, plus Data Recovery function, Onboard effects (compression/limiting plus chromatic tuner, low-cut filtering, and metronome), and variable speed playback.
 Moreover, it can record and playback the audio files in MP3 (up to 320kbps) and WAV format (up to 24-bit/96kHz).

 If you are looking for a professional voice recorder that can be used in diverse recording applications, then the Zoom H2n is the one you should go for.

 In my opinion, be prepared to spend more than a hundred for a high-end professional digital recorder if you are going to use it for professional usages such as music/sound productions, interview/speech recordings for media uses and vocal/singing recording for musical productions.
 The recommended professional portable digital recorders are Sony ICD-UX533, TASCAM DR-40, and Zoom H2n.

 However, you can go for the low/mid-range recorders (Zoom H1, Dictopro X100) that only will cost you less than a hundred if you use it for general recording purposes such as lecturings, interviews, casual music/singing demo, and other general recording applications.